tube0013/tube_gateways/tube_zb_gw_efr32_Pro/README.md

 # Specific Configuration for the Tube EFR32 Pro Gateway
-Because the Pro gateway uses some higher firmware settings it is recommended set them in the configuration.yaml so bellows will utilize them:
+Because the Pro gateway uses some higher firmware settings it is recommended set them in the configuration.yaml so bellows will utilize them.

+Add these lines to your configuration.yaml file:

 ```
 zha: